pratyush1712/Personal-Website/public/readmes/overview.md

 I am looking for software engineering internships/co-op for Spring 2024 and Summer 2024.

+_Beyond the professional and social life_: I am unapologetically Autistic, and have lived my entire life performing high masking rituals to blend in with neurotypicals.
+Will I stop now?
+I want to but unfortunately the world is full of ableists and, to thrive, a certain level of masking is necessary.
+I am just trying to minimize it 100%.

 ## 🎓 Education

 **Cornell University** - Pursuing a Bachelor’s in Computer Science & Mathematics